Tojade/Tojade.github.io/README.md

 ## HTML

-The HTML language was inlcuded to structure the static web page and all the contents for the page.
+The HTML language was included to structure the static web page and all the contents for the page.
 The langauge was used to link a google material design fonts, as well as using the cdnjs cloudflare libraries to place fonts of different designs (Github,phone font, and Mail), and the use of pop up libraries.

 - Structure Web Page
 - Adding external CSS style fonts such as Google material design fonts, CloudFlare Fonts and popups